-"Substantial Damage" means damage of any origin sustained by a structure whereby the cost of restoring the structure to its before damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.
+"Substantial damage" means damage of any origin sustained by a structure whereby the cost of restoring the structure to its before damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.

-16C.02.395 Substantial Improvement.
+§ 16C.0222.01.480 395.
+Substantial Improvement.

-"Substantial improvement" for purposes of administering Chapters 16C.05.20 through 16C.05.72 means any repair, reconstruction, addition, or improvement of a structure, the cost of which equals or exceeds fifty percent of the assessed value of the structure either:

-(1) Before before the improvement or repair is started, or "start of construction" of the improvement.
+"Substantial improvement" for purposes of administering Chapters ~~16C.05~~ 22.03.20 through ~~16C.05~~ 22.03.72 means any repair, reconstruction, addition, or improvement of a structure, the cost of which equals or exceeds fifty percent of the assessed value of the structure either before the "start of construction" of the improvement.
 This term includes structures which have incurred "substantial damage," regardless of the actual repair work performed.
 The term does not, however, include either: